Do you enjoy bone broth?

 Perhaps this will help make broth more appealing, so you too can enjoy this nutrient-dense food.

-Here are a few of my favorite embellishments:
+Start with a good homemade bone broth recipe.
+Then, here are a few of my favorite embellishments:

 1. Fortify your bone broth with gelatin.